CLB56/tips_and_tricks/general.md

 - Even if a plugin is well in the start folder, you have to edit the vimrc file and to add it "autocmd VimEnter * NERDTree"

-For vimrc for nerdtree :
+- For NERDTree :

-autocmd VimEnter * NERDTree
-autocmd VimEnter * wincmd p
+Edit the vimrc in thus way (auto-execute + place cursor in the new window) autocmd VimEnter * NERDTree autocmd VimEnter * wincmd p

+t: Open the selected file in a new tab
+i: Open the selected file in a horizontal split window
+s: Open the selected file in a vertical split window
+I: Toggle hidden files
+m: Show the NERD Tree menu

+- For navigation between tabs and windows :

 To navigate between windows
 Ctrl+W and then the arrow keys.

-to navigate between tabs :
+To navigate between tabs :
 :tabn         go to next tab
 :tabp         go to previous tab
 :tabfirst     go to first tab
 :tablast      go to last tab

-In NERDTree to open in a new tab you can do Ctrl + t or Ctrl + T

-t: Open the selected file in a new tab
-i: Open the selected file in a horizontal split window
-s: Open the selected file in a vertical split window
-I: Toggle hidden files
-m: Show the NERD Tree menu